 The Interactive Fiction Community Forum acts as the central web-based discussion space for the IF community.
 A glance at its “view active topics” page shows the what folks are talking about at the moment, but the whole board is worth exploring, and fresh topics are always welcome.
 The forum is maintained by Mike Snyder and moderated by a team of community volunteers.

 When the comp is in full swing – especially during September and October of every year – discussion of comp entries blooms across the web, not just on the above forums but on a variety of review sites and personal blogs.
-By following the IFComp blog or Twitter account, you can stay abreast of new comp-related links.
+By following the IFComp blog, the Twitter account, Mastodon, or Bluesky you can stay abreast of new comp-related links.
 (And if you know about a link that we ought to share, please feel free to share it with us.)